 Boma Harry is currently a certified nutritionist and healthy living journalist, enrolled in Cornell University’s Nutrition and Healthy Living program.
 Prior to this, she earned BA in Media Studies form the University of Swansea Wales United Kingdom.
 She is passionate about helping people achieve healthy lifestyle, by offering wellness services to the public.
 Boma Is also passionate about good fashion trends, and she loves being part of Green Tangelo because it provides her with the opportunity to help both men and women be fashionable with an affordable budget.
 As a media professional, she is focused on driving our market outreach.

-High Rider is a Cannabis infused cooking product line dedicated to educating young adults on lung health and using cannabis to its full potential.
+High Rider is an edible cannabis company with the goal to educate consumers on lung health.
+We will create infused cooking oils, sugar cubes, and butters for the average cannabis user but also make it safe and comfortable for the new consumer to use.
+By providing easy directions for the most effective use, we will enhance the mental and physical health of our community.
 As cannabis continues to be legalized throughout the US, more and more people are using it both recreationally but also as an alternative to many modern medicines.
 However, with the main form of consumption being inhaling or smoking this presents an issue of lung health.
 Additionally, there are not many ways to incorporate the appropriate amounts of cannabis into your daily life.
 High Rider is a brand focused on improving consumer’s knowledge of lung health and providing a variety of alternatives to smoking with cooking products easy to incorporate in daily doses.
 With this company, I hope to provide easy instruction with our products for daily microdosing to enhance mental health, provide relief for physical pains and overall make cannabis a more approachable substance for all.
 We will provide several forms of cooking oils, sugar cubes for coffee or tea, and different flavors of butter.
 So how will this work?
 We will be partnering with a company by the name of MyGreen Network who will provide umbrella licensing and a commercial kitchen for us to legally create and distribute our product.
 We will be starting as wholesalers providing our products to well-known dispensaries.
 This will stand as our main form of revenue while we work to obtain licensing for opening our own brick-and-mortar locations.
 Over 13% of people over the age of 21 regularly consume cannabis in the state of California alone.
 In the year 2020 legal cannabis sales reached $4.4 billion in California, 57% higher than in 2019.
 And is predicted to reach $6 billion by the year 2023.
 As you can see this is a booming industry and as more states legalize, including New York, it leaves even more room to break into the market.
 So what will make us stand out as a competitive brand?
 Not only will our elegant, esthetic packaging be far more appealing to adults but no other brands in the market have made it their mission to create a user-friendly product with specific instruction for the most effective use.
 We will offer between 2 to 100-milligram products focusing on benefitting the mind and body as opposed to our competitors who typically focus on the average cannabis user with high tolerance.
 We plan to obtain customers through respected dispensaries and by partnering with cannabis-friendly doctors who may recommend our brand as an alternative form of medicine.
 We will do cannabis roadshows and host demo dinners.
 We will use social media to our advantage by contacting well-known cannabis content creators to do reviews of our product along with internet ads.
 On a more personal note, I have never been an avid cannabis user.
 I have struggled with finding the right strains of cannabis and finding a dose to well suit the benefits I am seeking.
 There is so much research today to prove cannabis has incredible benefits for all people of all ages, I only hope to make it as easy as possible for consumers to reap those benefits in an appropriate manner.

 Elle Gaston is currently a Junior at Pace University.
 She plans to graduate after the Fall semester of 2021 from the Lubin School of Business with a degree in Entrepreneurship.
 She grew up in Ventura, California, a small beach town between Santa Barbara and Los Angeles surrounded by a family of entrepreneurs who grew her community.
 She continuously has been involved in philanthropies and seek new leadership positions no matter what she is involved in.
 She is an avid golfer, surfer, musician, and artist.
 She started her Pace path in August of 2019 and soon after had to move back home due to Covid.
 While living at home she was offered a full-time position as the On-Premise Sales Representative in San Diego County for Ashland Hard Seltzer.
 Because of this, she decided to take a semester off from school to fully emerge herself in learning about a new industry.
 After long thought, she then moved back to New York to continue her education at Pace where she has been working on starting her first business and getting her degree.